ctrlaltdylan/ctrlaltdylan.github.io/_projects/2020-10-22-building-a-glass-river-table.md

 Alright time for a little break from technobabble on this blog.

-This a story of how this desk I'm currently writing this post from came to be.
-By the end of it you'll know how to make your own.
+This is the story of how this desk I'm currently writing this post from came to be.
+By the end of it you'll know the gist of how to make your own.
 And you'll know exactly which pitfalls to avoid from my mistakes.

 ![The finished product - a live edge wood river table](https://res.cloudinary.com/tinyhouse/image/upload/v1603749517/personal%20site/river%20table/finished/IMG_0850.jpg)